SimiNeeluru/MNP-2021-2022-Practice/README.md

 4. My name is Isabella Wloch, I'm a CS major in LSA, and my unpopular food opinion is that salad is better without dressing.
 5. My name is Ishita Deshmukh and I'm a freshman planning to major in CS or biomedical engineering.
 One of my unpopular food opinions is that maggi is better than ramen.
 6. My name is Anne-Marie Atanga!
 I'm a neuroscience and voice performance double major.
 My unpopular food opinion is that boneless sardines in soy bean oil go with most cooked vegetables.
+My name is Christine Wu and I am majoring in CS.
+My unpopular food opinion is that pineapple on pizza is good.